jundalisay/superb/content/en/research/sarkar/yogic-treatments/asthma.md

-+++
+---
-title= "Natural Remedies for Asthma"
+title: "Natural Remedies for Asthma"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-01-24
+author: "PR Sarkar"
-description= "The Weakness of the Heart Chakra causes certain glands to weaken.
+description: "The Weakness of the Heart Chakra causes certain glands to weaken.
 These leads to the weakening of the fine bronchial tubes in the lungs be full of phlegm or mucus.
-This then obstructs the air." image= "/photos/med/asthma.jpg" linkb= "/research/sarkar/yogic-treatments/acidity" linkbtext= "Acidity" linkf= "/research/sarkar/yogic-treatments/dysentery" linkftext= "dysentery" icon = "/icons/yoga.jpg"
+This then obstructs the air"
-+++
+image: "/photos/med/appendix.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms